 Annie manages the scheduling, coordination, and execution of Tugboat Institute Events, including Tugboat Institute Summit, Tugboat Institute Exemplar Visits, and the Tugboat Institute Gathering of Teams.
 Annie is inspired by the purpose-driven leadership, sharing of insights, and authentic connections she sees at each gathering and deeply enjoys serving Evergreen leaders and businesses.
 Prior to joining Tugboat Institute, Annie contributed to a variety of digital and print content platforms as a freelance writer and editorial consultant, with a focus on the outdoor industry, and also spent four years as a professional ski racer.
 She graduated from Middlebury College with a degree in Philosophy before completing the summer Bridge program at Dartmouth's Tuck School of Business.

-Diana leads content strategy, development, and distribution for Tugboat Institute, curating members’ and thought leaders’ wisdom and insight through online and print publications and virtual and in-person educational programming.
+Diana curates members’ and thought leaders’ wisdom and insight through print and online publications for Tugboat Institute, including Evergreen Journal and Evergreen Journal Quarterly.
 Diana is inspired by the stories of Evergreen companies and leaders she is able to share across Tugboat Institute content platforms and values the opportunity to celebrate Evergreen businesses.
 Prior to joining Tugboat, Diana served in editorial and communication leadership roles in healthcare publishing and education organizations.
 Diana holds a degree in English from University of Montana.